gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 - Help them find answers by putting them in touch with the appropriate person or Slack channel.
   - Model how to search for information (for example, in Slack).
   - Model how to ask questions in the appropriate channels.
-  - Encourage them to refer to the TTSC Handbook.
+  - Encourage them to refer to the TTS Handbook.

-#### Introduce them to TTSC people, culture, and practices
+#### Introduce them to TTS people, culture, and practices

-- Offer a personal spin on culture and practices by talking about your favorite TTS, 18F, and CoE stories, folklore, and customs.
+- Offer a personal spin on culture and practices by talking about your favorite TTS stories, folklore, and customs.
 - Contextualize information they’re getting in the first couple weeks.
 If a meeting includes a lot of acronyms or topics that require a lot of background, message them to help explain.
 - Help reinforce information in the moment.
-(For example, during the TTSC All Hands, remind them that #townhall typically has backchannel conversation).
+(For example, during the TTS All Hands, remind them that #townhall typically has backchannel conversation).
 - Encourage the new employee to build their support network from the start.
   - Explain the practice of scheduling virtual coffees/teas.
 Emphasize that people happily accept coffee invites.
 Give recommendations of people you think they should meet or offer to make connections.
 Introduce them to [coffee bingo](https://docs.google.com/document/d/1gmPfTYBx29ySJY2b5MOzX392UREDpSPvyh7k53oSI6I/edit)!
   - Acknowledge that people have different levels of energy for social interactions.